How to Identify and Manage Strangles

 Strangles.
 It’s a word that strikes terror into the heart of every horse owner.
 Livery yards are put into lockdown, competitions are canceled, and in some badly affected areas, turnout is restricted.

 So, what is strangles and how can it be prevented?

 Strangles is a highly contagious infection of the horse’s upper respiratory tract (nose and throat).

-The strangles virus often causes large abscesses that can restrict the horse’s breathing and make swallowing painful and problematic.
+Strangles often causes large abscesses that can restrict the horse’s breathing and make swallowing painful and problematic.
 Strangles is distressing for the horse, and infected animals are at risk of serious complications.
 In very young, weak, or old horses, death can occur.

 The most common complication that arises from strangles is a condition called, “Bastard Strangles.”
 Bastard strangles occurs when the original infection spreads to other parts of the horse’s body, potentially proving fatal.